nimitmk7/wdi-explorer/README.md

 ## Setup

-To clone the repository located at git@github.com:nimitmk7/wdi-explorer.git, use the following command:
+To clone the repository, use the following command:
 ```
 git clone git@github.com:nimitmk7/wdi-explorer.git
 ```